Yas Sadri – NY State Bar #3040094

 The Appellate Division found that Mr. Holiday’s defense attorney failed to preserve these issues of misconduct for review on appeal, but the court “nonetheless reach[ed] them in the exercise of [its] interest of justice jurisdiction . . . there is a significant probability that their combined effect contributed to the defendant’s conviction.”
 The Appellate Division reversed the murder conviction due to Sadri’s misconduct.

-Why it’s wrong: As far back as 1899, the New York Court of Appeals cautioned prosecutors against appealing to “prejudice” or seeking conviction “through the aid of passion, sympathy or resentment.”
+What rules are involved: The ethics complaint notes that as far back as 1899, the New York Court of Appeals cautioned prosecutors against appealing to “prejudice” or seeking conviction “through the aid of passion, sympathy or resentment.”
 The Court of Appeals has explained that a prosecutor must not vouch for the strength of her own case because of the “possible danger that the jury, impressed by the prestige of the office of the District Attorney, will accord great weight to the beliefs and opinions of the prosecutor.”

-Note: This is a summary based on the grievance, see the grievance for more detail and context.
-The grievance authors do not have personal knowledge of any of the facts or circumstances of the attorney or the cases mentioned; the grievance is based entirely on court opinions, briefs and/or other documents cited therein.
+Note: This is a summary based on the grievance, click on the grievance below for more detail.
+The grievance authors do not have personal knowledge of any of the facts or circumstances of the attorney or case(s) mentioned; the grievance is based on court opinions, briefs and/or other documents cited therein.